iPhone 12 mini

 The phone's display is 5.4 inches.
 The addition of a smaller screen size might appeal to those looking for something with Face ID and the modern all-screen design in a much smaller package.

-The handset is available in blue, green, black, white, and (Product)Red.
+The handset is available in blue, green, black, white, purple, and (Product)Red.

 The iPhone 12 mini has a 5.4-inch Super Retina XDR display with 2340 x 1080 resolution.
 Its pixel density comes out to 476 ppi.